rstone770/cliplet/README.md

 Because of the simplicity of cliplet and the revealing module type pattern used, there is not really an api.
 Configuration is provided as just an ability to fiddle with the defaults unless core code is changed.

 ##Examples
-A simple example that could make clippy more useful.
+A simple example that could make cliplet more useful.
 This can be used for both configuration types.
 ```javascript
 cliplet.defaults.say = function (options, done) {
 	$.getJSON('http://query.yahooapis.com/v1/public/yql?q=select%20%2a%20from%20yahoo.finance.quotes%20where%20symbol%20in%20%28%22GOOG%22%29&env=store://datatables.org/alltableswithkeys&format=json', function (data) {